 The last is generally refined to as calibration.
 Recent developments that affix the sensor to the fastener, leaving the bolt-sensor interface a fixed and permanent condition, have largely solved the interface instability problems associated with separate sensors and liquid coupling.
-Temperature management and compensation remains a challenge to varying degree for both ultrasonics and other measurement techniques.
-As issues and solutions to temperature management are very application-dependent they won’t be covered in this article.
-In general the desire is simply to minimize temperature differentials and gradients.
-Conversely, the means of effectively converting TOF to tension can be discussed in manner that is widely applicable and will thus be the subject of this article.
+Temperature management and compensation remain a challenge to a varying degree for both ultrasonics and other measurement techniques.
+As issues and solutions to temperature management are very application-dependent they will not be covered in this article.
+In general, the desire is to minimize temperature differentials and gradients.
+Conversely, the means of effectively converting TOF to tension can be discussed in a manner that is widely applicable and will be the subject of this article.
 An attempt will be made to address both experienced and novice practitioners.

 Therefore, when the actual relationship between elongation and load follows Line B-C, the ultrasonic system with linear calibration will incorrectly predict load along Line B-C2.
 However, the final TOF will be the same in both cases.
 When loosened, the bolt’s elastic elongation is relieved by following the same path as during the elastic phase of tightening: Line C-D (parallel to Line A-B).
 The residual “tension” displayed on the ultrasonic measuring system will be Point D2, based on the TOF at Point D. This differential load, represented by Line D-D2, is equal to the differential load represented by Line C-C2 as the lines are of equal length.
 Subtracting load D2 from the value at Point C2 yields the connect value: Point C.

 Some users with the capability for non-linear calibration use it for all applications whether or not the bolt is to be permanently elongated although the capability for nonlinear calibration is not available in all measurement systems.
-So the calibration method that will be used for given application is not always a given, particularly considering the fact that both tensile and torque based loading methods are possible.
+So the calibration method that will be used for a given application is not always a given, particularly considering the fact that both tensile and torque-based loading methods are possible.

-The results of comparing load cell tension to tension calculated from the four forms of ultrasonic calibrations are summarized in Table 3a thru 3d.
+The results of comparing load cell tension to tension calculated from the four forms of ultrasonic calibrations are summarized in Tables 3a through 3d.
 Each table covers a different measurement scenario.
 Table 3a is a compilation of intermediate measurements, all within the elastic range, taken at the most common design targets the bolt tension.
 The three subsequent tables are the final tension readings for bolts elongated into yield.
-The difference between Table 3b and 3c is how far into the plastic range the bolt was elongated.
-Table 3d is unique in that for all other cases the bolt, nut and washer used for the comparative test were the same used for calibration.
-The results shown in Table 3d reflect use of a plain finish nut rather than the zinc-plated nut used in all other cases.
-In all tables variation is defined as the absolute value of the difference in ultrasonic tension relative to load cell tension.
+The difference between Tables 3b and 3c is how far into the plastic range the bolt was elongated.
+Table 3d is unique as in all other cases the bolt, nut, and washer used for the comparative tests were the same used for calibration.
+The results shown in Table 3d reflect the use of a plain finish nut rather than the zinc-plated nut used in all other cases.
+In all tables, variation is defined as the absolute value of the difference in ultrasonic tension relative to load cell tension.

 COMMENTS ON TEST RESULTS